ij-2005/cash-register/README.md

+# Front End Certification Project #4 – *freeCodeCamp*

+Hey there! 👋
-Hello!
-4th certification project for the freeCodeCamp frontEnd certificate.
+This is my 4th project for the freeCodeCamp Front End Development Certification.

---
-Faced a wall while doing this (burnout), so the styles is not that good and the javascript is not really that optimal.
-Will do beter for the last certification project!
+## Notes

+Hit a bit of a burnout wall during this one, so:

+- The styling is a bit rough.
+- JavaScript isn't as clean or optimized as it could be.

+---

+regardless, thanks for stopping by!